toolbox-team/reddit-moderator-toolbox/README.md

 # Building

-**Note that it is no longer needed to use the build process for development purposes, all supported browsers can run unpacked extensions directly from the `/extension` directory**
+**Note that it is no longer needed to use the build process for development purposes, all supported browsers can run the unpacked version of toolbox directly from the `/extension` directory**

 Building is relatively easy through [nodejs](https://nodejs.org/) with gulp.